 Accounting for Stock-Based Compensation - I-Flow, the former parent company, historically granted stock-based awards to certain officers and employees of the Company.
-Total stock-based compensation expense incurred by the Company related to stock options and stock grants by I-Flow to the Company's employees for the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, were \$746,000 and \$396,000, respectively.
+Total stock-based compensation expense incurred by the Company related to stock options and stock grants by I-Flow to the Company's employees for the period from January 1, 2007 to October 25, 2007, was \$746,000.
 The stock-based compensation expense recorded for the period from January 1, 2007 to October 25, 2007, includes a) approximately \$583,000 of expense related to the restricted stock units and stock options granted to the Company's executives that immediately vested upon the sale of the Company on October 25, 2007, pursuant to the change in control agreements in effect and b) approximately \$142,000 of expense reversal related to the true up of actual forfeitures on stock options and stock grants that were cancelled for all other employees by I-Flow due to the sale of the Company.

-Effective January 1, 2006, the Company adopted FASB Statement No. 123-revised 2004, Share-Based Payment, which requires the measurement and recognition of compensation expense based on estimated fair values for all equity-based compensation made to employees and directors.
-FASB Statement No. 123R replaces the guidance in FASB Statement No. 123, Accounting for Stock-Based Compensation, and supersedes Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees.
+Effective January 1, 2006, the Company adopted SFAS No. 123(R), Share-Based Payment, which requires the measurement and recognition of compensation expense based on estimated fair values for all equity-based compensation made to employees and directors.
+SFAS No. 123(R) replaces the guidance in FASB Statement No. 123, Accounting for Stock-Based Compensation, and supersedes Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees.

-The Company adopted FASB Statement No. 123R using the modified prospective application transition method.
-In accordance with the modified prospective application transition method, the Company's financial statements for prior periods do not have to be restated to reflect, and do not include, the impact of FASB Statement No. 123R.
-Prior to the adoption of FASB Statement No. 123R, the Company accounted for stock-based awards to officers and employees using the intrinsic value method in accordance with APB 25 and adopted the disclosure-only alternative of FASB Statement No. 123.
+The Company adopted SFAS No. 123(R), Share-Based Payment, using the modified prospective application transition method.
+In accordance with the modified prospective application transition method, the Company's financial statements for prior periods do not have to be restated to reflect, and do not include, the impact of ASC 718.
+Prior to the adoption of ASC 718, the Company accounted for stock-based awards to officers and employees using the intrinsic value method in accordance with APB 25 and adopted the disclosure-only alternative of FASB Statement No. 123.
 Because the Company had adopted the disclosure-only provisions of FASB Statement No. 123, no compensation cost was recognized in 2005 for stock option grants to employees and officers with exercise prices at least equal to the fair market value of the underlying shares at the grant date.

 FASB Statement No. 123R requires companies to estimate the fair value of equity awards on the date of grant using an option-pricing model.
 The Company uses the Black-Scholes option-pricing model.
 The determination of the fair value of option-based awards using the Black-Scholes model incorporates various assumptions including volatility, expected life of awards, risk-free interest rates, and expected dividends.
 The expected volatility is based on the historical volatility of the price of I-Flow's common stock over the most recent period commensurate with the estimated expected life of the Company's stock options and adjusted for the impact of unusual fluctuations not reasonably expected to recur.
 The expected life of an award is based on historical experience and on the terms and conditions of the stock awards granted to employees and non-employee directors.
 The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
-No stock options were granted to employees of the Company for the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006.
+No stock options were granted to employees of the Company for the period from January 1, 2007 to October 25, 2007.